 System of Appeals

-Although all initial bankruptcy matters are handled by a bankruptcy court, appeals of orders, decisions, and judgments on these matters are usually handled by district courts, but sometimes handled by appellate courts.
+Although all initial bankruptcy matters are handled by a bankruptcy court, appeals of orders, decisions, and judgments are usually handled by district courts and, in some cases, by circuit courts.

 Some circuits have what is known as a bankruptcy appellate panel (BAP).
-BAPs have been convened in the FIrst, Sixth, Eighth, Ninth and Tenth Circuits.
+BAPs have been convened in the First, Sixth, Eighth, Ninth, and Tenth Circuits.
 The appellate panel consists of bankruptcy judges from the same circuit who hear bankruptcy appeals.
-Even in circuits which have a bankruptcy appellate panel, an appellant may choose to have his appeal heard by the local federal district court.
+Even in circuits that have a bankruptcy appellate panel, an appellant may choose to have his appeal heard by the local federal district court.